The firm has recently steered corporate clients through major sanctions, foreign bribery and accounting fraud investigations.

 From Hong Kong, fluent Mandarin speaker Brian Burke advises companies with operations in greater China.
 Meanwhile, Masahisa Ikeda represents clients on anti-corruption and antitrust issues in Japan.

-The firm hired partner Adam Schwartz Paul Weiss Rifkind Wharton & Garrison in 2019.
+The firm hired partner Adam Schwartz from Paul Weiss Rifkind Wharton & Garrison in 2019.
 Prior to joining private practice, Schwartz worked as an assistant US attorney in the Eastern District of Virginia and the District of Columbia.
 His practice focuses on advising financial technology and media companies on anti-corruption and US sanctions matters.

 Fishbein and Nathanson represented Christopher Worrall, a former employee of federal government agency the Centers for Medicare and Medicaid Services, who was convicted of wire fraud in a high-profile insider trading case.
 Worrall was found guilty of leaking confidential information related to Medicare reimbursement rates and was sentenced to 20 months in prison in 2018.